 - Do Aspen Cycling Club dues pay for Ride registration?
 No, the two are separate.

 - Is there an Aspen Cycling Club sign-up spot?
 Anyone who participates in the Ride and is not a Cycling Club member will have his/her points counted in the Cycling Club standings if he/she signs up for Cycling Club membership within a week of the Ride for the Pass.
 For more information on the Cycling Club, contact them via their website, aspencyclingclub.org.

 - Where are the aid stations?
-There are three aid stations – one at Lincoln Creek, approximately 3.5 miles from the start, one at Lost Man (7 miles), and one at the finish line, (10 miles).
+There are three aid stations: one at Lincoln Creek (approximately three and a half miles from the start), one at Lost Man (seven miles), and one at the finish line (ten miles).
 Each aid station has an emergency radio, water, porta-john, some bike repair tools, energy bars, and a first aid kit.
 Several course marshals will also be stationed along the route in case of problems.
-EMTs will be riding along – watch for orange bibs with STAFF label on riders – and an ambulance will be posted at the start line.
+EMTs will be riding along – watch for orange bibs with STAFF label on riders – and Aspen Ambulance personnel will be on the course.

 - When will results be available?
 Preliminary results will be available at the after-Ride party.
-Official results will be available within 24 hours, and will be e-mailed to participants and will appear on IPF’s website.
+Official results will be e-mailed to participants and will appear on IPF’s website within twenty-four hours.
 Local newspapers should also publish results within five days.

 rules of the road

 - Watch for water, ice and other hazards.
 Rough spots and water are marked by signs or cones.